-- 4.129 Where sites have passed the sequential test, they have been assessed against the objectives of the Sustainability Appraisal to determine whether the sustainability benefits to the community outweigh flood risk as part of the Exceptions Test.
-The sites that demonstrate these wider benefits and have also shown that flood risk on the site can be managed without increasing flood risk elsewhere have been allocated in this plan.
-Further detail regarding the management of flood risk would be required at the planning application stage where the developer would be required to produce a site specific Flood Risk Assessment.
-The second part of the exceptions test requires that a site specific flood risk assessment must be undertaken to demonstrate that the development will be safe for its lifetime taking account of the vulnerability of users, without increasing flood risk elsewhere, and, where possible, will reduce flood risk overall.
-This part of the exceptions test would be undertaken at the planning application stage. - 4.130 It has not been possible to allocate all strategic sites within areas at low risk of flooding due to the limited capacity of Adur for further development as well as wider sustainability and regeneration objectives for the area.
+- 4.125 Where sites have passed the sequential test, they have been assessed against the objectives of the Sustainability Appraisal to determine whether the sustainability benefits to the community outweigh flood risk as part of the Exceptions Test.
+The sites that demonstrate these wider benefits and have also shown, under Part 2 of the Exception Test, that flood risk on the site can potentially be managed without increasing flood risk elsewhere have been allocated in this plan.
+Further detail regarding the management of flood risk would be required at the planning application stage where the developer would be required to produce a detailed site specific Flood Risk Assessment. - 4.126 It has not been possible to allocate all strategic sites within areas at low risk of flooding due to the limited capacity of Adur for further development as well as wider sustainability and regeneration objectives for the area.
 The Environment Agency, as part of the Rivers Arun to Adur Flood and Erosion Management Strategy 2010-2020, are progressing a flood defence scheme along both the east and west bank of the River Adur, which will help to considerably reduce the risk of tidal flooding in the district.
-An indicative completion date for this scheme is 2017. - 4.131 Please see Part Two for more site-specific information on flood risk.
+An indicative completion date for this scheme is 2018. - 4.127 Please see Part Two for more site-specific information on flood risk.